 I was the 2015 Port Bickerton Lighthouse artist-in-residence.
 The residency provided the opportunity to dedicate two full weeks to landscape photography as well as a personal project on lobster fishing.
 That same year, I was awarded a creation grant from the New Brunswick Arts Board, which allowed me to further develop my landscape work.

 Since 2007, I have had several prints accepted into juried exhibitions in New Brunswick, Nova Scotia, and Quebec.

 My current work concentrates on rural and coastal landscapes within the Maritime provinces.

-I live in Moncton, New Brunswick, where I continue to hone both my craft and my vision.
+I live in Moncton, where I continue to work, teach, and hone both my craft and my vision.

-Over the past few years I have been drawn to landscape photography.
-I prefer to stay close to home, capturing local scenes and settings, and highlighting the natural, rugged, and inherent beauty of the Maritimes.
-I am particularly attracted to coastal settings, to the merger of land, sea, and horizon, and to its inherent minimalism.
+I stay close to home, highlighting the natural, rugged, and inherent beauty of the Maritimes.
+I am particularly drawn to coastal areas and to the merger of land, sea, and horizon.

 Whenever possible, I prefer minimalism, negative space, and the ability to isolate my subjects within both their surroundings and the final composition.
 I often work in black and white.
 I use a minimum of post-processing - I capture scenes, I don't create them.

 I don't make statements about individual works or series.
 They are recorded through my lens but should be experienced through yours.

 Your world, my vision, one image at a time.